 Customer expectations raise the bar for application performance

-Have you ever had a poor digital experience while shopping online, using your banking app, scheduling a doctor’s appointment?
+Have you ever had a poor digital experience while shopping online, using your banking app, scheduling a doctor’s appointment, or filing your taxes?
 Pulled up an app that crashed or hung up on you?
-Clicked on a link while purchasing an item online, only to get a spinning hourglass?
+Clicked on a link while purchasing an item or service online, only to get a spinning hourglass?

-Studies have shown that consumers have little to no tolerance for poorly performing apps and are highly likely to delete an app or quickly move to a competitor’s offering.
-And even one bad experience can negatively affect a customer's view of a company and their brand for an extended period of time.
+Studies have shown that consumers have little to no tolerance for poorly performing apps and are highly likely to delete an app, quickly move to a competitor’s offering, or choose a less efficient method of completing the transaction.
+And even one bad experience can negatively affect a customer's view of an organization and their brand for an extended period of time.

 Because developers are creating customer-facing experiences, they are directly responsible for and connected to their customers.
 Providing Level 3 production support for their applications and responding to customer complaints and outages is part of the customer relationship.
 Truly understanding where the friction is occurring in the user experience from both a functional and performance standpoint can uncover what needs to be fixed next — and effectively conquering these CX challenges can yield benefits for the individual developer as well as their broader organization.